 Training and Regulation

 During my 4 year full time degree I completed a minimum of 1000 hours of supervised clinical practice.
-Subject areas covered throughout my training included anatomy, physiology, neurology, diagnosis, soft tissue and Osteopathic techniques.
-In addition we studied pharmacology, psychology, , peripheral mechanics, dissection, dietetics and nutrition, exercise prescription,
+Subject areas covered throughout my training included anatomy, physiology, neurology, diagnosis, naturopathy, soft tissue and Osteopathic techniques.
+In addition we studied pharmacology, psychology, exercise prescription, peripheral mechanics, dissection, dietetics and nutrition.

 Each year, I keep up to date with current protocol and research, expand my knowledge base and learn new skills.
 This involves completing a minimum of 30 hours of continuing professional development (CPD).